-Incidence of Contributions are assumed to be received continuously throughout the year based upon the computed percent of payroll shown in this report, and the actual payroll payable at the time contributions are made.
+Incidence of Contributions: Contributions are assumed to be received continuously throughout the year based upon the computed percent-ofpayroll shown in this report, and the actual payroll payable at the time contributions are made.

-Approximation: Liabilities were adjusted by 5.0% (8% for Police Lieutenants and 0% for Non-Represented) to allow for lump sums included in final average pay at retirement.
+Approximation: Liabilities were adjusted by 5.0% (0% for Non-Representative, pay at retirement.